maui-pss/maui-build/README.md

 sudo make install PREFIX=/usr
 ```

-gummiboot also requires the following packages:
+gummiboot also requires the following packages on Debian and Ubuntu:

  * libblkid-dev

+Or if you are on Fedora:

+ * libblkid-devel

 Build gummiboot: